 With stage two of the project we’re planning to install peak hour bus lanes, between Whiteleigh Avenue and Curletts Road, on:

-We’re working closely with Waka Kotahi NZ Transport Agency who are also planning to install bus lanes along Halswell Road, between Dunbars and Curletts roads.(external link)
+We’re working closely with Waka Kotahi NZ Transport Agency, which is also planning to install bus lanes along Halswell Road, between Dunbars and Curletts roads.(external link)

 As part of our bus lane work, we’ll be making other changes to improve safety for all road users.
 This includes things like installing more pedestrian crossing points, widening footpaths, changing parking and relocating bus stops.